kuanghaoliu/Adaptive-online-beam-alignment/README.md

-This repo contains the source codes for reproducing the results in the following paper Kuang-Hao (Stanley) Liu, Huang-Chou Lin, "Low Overhead Beam Alignment for Mobile Millimeter Channel Based on Continuous-Time Prediction"
+This repo contains the source codes for reproducing the results in the following paper

+Huang-Chou Lin and Kuang-Hao (Stanley) Liu, "Low Overhead beam alignment for mobile millimeter channel based on continuous-time prediction" http://arxiv.org/abs/2311.01752

+Please direct any questions to irat@ee.nthu.edu.tw.
+We will be happy to discuss and provide more details.

 # Generate training data
 Here are the steps for generating training data.
 The required files can be found in the folder "data".